BlockSigner/business-guide/source/aes/AESsetup.rst

   - **Customer Digital Signing Service Acknowledgement and Agreement**
   - **GlobalSign Terms of Use**

-If you aren't authorised to sign these documents, please send them to the person who is authorised to sign on behalf of your company.
+If you aren't authorised to sign these documents, please send them to the authorised signer in your company.

   - **Customer Digital Signing Service Acknowledgement and Agreement** (This document must be signed with the advanced (AES) or qualified (QES) electronic signature.)

-**Note:** We recommend paying attention to Article 2.1 which is relevant to your company.
+**Note:** We recommend paying attention to Article 2.1, which is relevant to your company.

   - **GlobalSign Terms of Use** (Signing with a simple electronic signature (SES) is enough.)